mahdiabdollahpour/mahdiabdollahpour.github.io/_pages/about.md

   - /about.html
 ---

 Mohammadmahdi is a Computer Eng. student at <Strong>Amirkabir University of Technology (Tehran Polytechnic)</Strong>.
 He is enthusiastic about <Strong>Machine Learning</Strong>.
 To be precise, he is interested in<Strong> Deep learning </Strong>applied to<Strong> Natural Language Processing</Strong>.
 He is also curious about Neural Networks vulnerabilities as it will cause security and privacy issues.
-He is interested in <Strong>Adversarial Machine Learning</Strong> especially in security and privacy perspective.
+He is interested in <Strong>Adversarial Machine Learning</Strong> especially in <Strong>security and privacy</Strong> perspective.

 Research Interests
 ======